lean-mu/docs/explore/concepts.md

 1. **Listeners** — which listen to API lifecycle events such as a route update and allows to implement an action.
 2. **Middleware** — which define a chain of middleware executed before the function (or API) invocation.
 3. **Control plane APIs** — which allow the extention of the default API with new endpoints.

+## Image Registry

+The Image Registry is a Docker Registry used to store function's images.
+It is used at build time to store the output of the build (the function's image), and at runtime to pull a given version of an function prior to invocation.

 ## Function Development Kits